 Ok, so what is the solution of a system of equations?Answer

 The solution is where the equations 'meet' or intersect.
-The red point on the right is the solution of the system.
+The red point is the solution of the system.

 How many solutions can systems of linear equations have?Answer